jpsca/sqla-wrapper/docs/docs/index.md

 ## Includes

 - A [SQLAlchemy wrapper](sqlalchemy-wrapper), that does all the SQLAlchemy setup and gives you:
-    - A scoped session extended with some useful active-record-like methods.
+    - A scoped session extended with some useful active-record-like methods and pagination.
-    - A declarative base class
+    - A declarative base class.
-    - A helper for performant testing with a real database
+    - A helper for performant testing with a real database.

     ```python
     from sqla_wrapper import SQLAlchemy